 Bay Windows

-- Bay windows consist of three panels: a large fixed or picture window in the center flanked by two smaller operable windows (typically double-hung or casement) set at 30° or 45° angles.
-The result is a bold, angular projection that creates a defined alcove inside the room.
-Bay windows are a classic feature in traditional, Colonial, and Federal-style homes — styles that are common throughout Albany and the Capital District.
+- Bay windows consist of three panels: a large fixed (picture) window in the center flanked by two smaller operable windows (typically double-hung or casement) set at 30° or 45° angles.
+The result is a bold, angular projection that creates a deeply defined alcove inside the room.
+Bay windows are a classic, highly sought-after feature in traditional, Colonial, and Federal-style homes — architectural styles that define many neighborhoods throughout Albany and the Capital District.

 Bow Windows

-Bow windows use four, five, or six equal-sized panels arranged in a gentle curve, giving them a softer, more rounded appearance than bay windows.
-They project further from the wall and create a wider, more panoramic view.
-Bow windows are historically associated with Victorian-style architecture — another style well-represented in Albany's older neighborhoods — and they create an especially dramatic effect on the exterior of the home.
+Bow windows use four, five, or six equal-sized panels arranged in a gentle, sweeping curve, giving them a softer, more rounded appearance than bay windows.
+They project further from the wall and create a wider, truly panoramic view of your property.
+Bow windows are historically associated with Victorian-style and craftsman architecture — styles well-represented in Albany's historic districts — and they create an exceptionally dramatic effect on the home's exterior.

 Which Is Right for Your Albany Home?

-Bay windows are typically more budget-friendly (fewer panels, less structural complexity) and suit traditional or Colonial architecture.
-Bow windows cost more but offer a wider field of view, more interior space, and a softer, curved look that complements Victorian and craftsman-style homes.
-Our team will help you evaluate both options based on your home's architecture, the window opening size, and your goals for light, space, and curb appeal.
+Bay windows are typically more budget-friendly (due to fewer panels and less structural complexity) and perfectly suit traditional or Colonial architecture.
+Bow windows cost more but offer a wider field of view, more interior space, and a softer aesthetic.

-Bay and bow windows are more structurally complex than standard windows.
-When they begin to fail, the consequences — drafts, water intrusion, structural settling — can be more significant than with a flat window.
-Here are the most common warning signs our Albany customers call us about.
+Bay and bow windows are much more structurally complex than standard windows.
+When they begin to fail, the consequences — drafts, water intrusion, structural settling, and roof leaks — can be severe.
+Here are the most common warning signs our Albany customers call us about:

 Wood components in older bay and bow installations are especially vulnerable to moisture damage.
-Soft spots, peeling paint, or visible rot anywhere in the frame, seat board, or side panels are clear signs that replacement is overdue.
-Delaying can allow moisture to migrate into surrounding walls, ceilings, and structural framing.
+Soft spots, peeling paint, or visible rot anywhere in the frame, seat board, or side panels are clear indicators that replacement is overdue.
+Delaying this can allow moisture to migrate into your home's surrounding walls, structural framing, and insulation.

-A failed seal in any of the individual window units — or gaps in the caulking and flashing around the projection itself — allows cold air in and heated air out.
-If you feel drafts near your bay or bow window during Albany's winters, the thermal performance of the installation has been compromised.
+A failed seal in any of the individual window units — or gaps in the exterior caulking and flashing around the projection — allows freezing winter air in and heated air out.
+If you feel drafts near your bay or bow window during an Albany winter, or notice permanent fogging between the glass panes, the thermal performance has been completely compromised.

 Our Bay and Bow Window Installation Process